scottmunday84/PHPTables/README.md

 ## Callbacks

 Amorphous data classes, as mentioned, use callbacks to initiate its data.
-Create a callback to setup a callback on a table, column, row, or cell.
+Create a callback to setup a callback on a table, section, column, row, or cell.

 * PHPTables\TYPE_TABLE
 * PHPTables\TYPE_SECTION